-Scenario analyses were carried out with due regard for the risks to which variable remuneration may expose CTP in line with the Dutch Corporate Governance Code.
+When operating the Remuneration Policy, the Non-Executive Directors analyze the possible outcomes of the variable remuneration elements and how those may affect the total remuneration of the Executive Directors.
+It considers the relative spread between minimum and maximum compensation based on the performance-based components.
+In this respect regular scenario analyses are undertaken with due regard for the risks to which variable remuneration may expose CTP in line with the Dutch Corporate Governance Code.
 The level of support of society is assessed by understanding the views of wider stakeholders, including but not limited to employees, investors, suppliers and tenants.
-As at the date of the IPO, there are no works councils at CTP.
+As at the date this Remuneration Policy enters into force, there are no works councils at CTP.

 Contents of the remainder of this document Page

-Remuneration policy for the Executive Directors 2 - 9
+Remuneration policy for the Executive Directors 3 - 12

-Remuneration principles 2
+Remuneration principles 3

-Labour market reference points and market positioning 2
+Market reference points and market positioning 4

-Structure and levels of remuneration 3 - 9
+Structure and levels of remuneration 4 - 12

-Service contracts 9
+Service contracts 12

-Severance arrangements 9
+Severance arrangements 12

-Loans 9
+Loans 12

-Governance 10
+Governance 13

-Remuneration policy for the Non-Executive Directors 11 - 12
+Remuneration policy for the Non-Executive Directors 14 - 15

+Governance 16